umair-gujjar/react-router-transitions/README.md

 ### withTransition(Component, config)

-Enable transitions on the component.
+Enable transitions in the component, children of the component will be animated.

 The config provided is merged with the config provided into `renderTransitionContext`.